IgnusG/test-react-hooks/README.md

   };
 };

-//Proxy of your hook, use it like you would in a component
+// Proxy of your hook, use it like you would in a component
-//Internally calls render for the hook and act on everything else const [prxCounter] = createTestProxy(useCounter);
+// Internally calls render for the hook and act on everything else const [prxCounter] = createTestProxy(useCounter);

 it("will increment by one", () => {